Asian stocks trim gains as China swings to red, trade fears weigh

 Late on Friday, the People's Bank of China raised the reserve requirement on some foreign exchange forward positions, making it more expensive to bet against the Chinese currency and helping pull the yuan away from 14-month lows.

-The move boosted the Australian dollar, which is often played as a liquid proxy for the yuan.
+The move boosted the Australian dollar <AUD=D3>, which is often played as a liquid proxy for the yuan.
 The Aussie came off two-week lows to climb as high as $0.7412 after the announcement, and was last at $0.7389.

 "Leaning against bearish CNY sentiment is important because a rapidly weakening currency risks triggering residential outflows and destabilising domestic asset prices," JPMorgan analysts said in a note.